Conducting a Lead and Copper Pilot Study

-Under the existing rule, acceptable CCT methods include alkalinity and pH adjustment, calcium hardness adjustment, and phosphate or silicate-based corrosion inhibitor addition.
-The proposed LCR revisions exclude calcium carbonate precipitation as a means to control lead and copper release and specifies that any phosphate inhibitor must be orthophosphate-based.
+Under the former rule, acceptable CCT methods included alkalinity and pH adjustment, calcium hardness adjustment, and phosphate or silicate-based corrosion inhibitor addition.
+The final LCR revisions exclude calcium carbonate precipitation as a means to control lead and copper release and specifies that any phosphate inhibitor must be orthophosphate-based.

 What Are the Basic Components of a Lead and Copper Study?